 Although the ordering of the chapters that follow Chapter 1 is not very important, a choice had to be made.
 Our choice was to start with simple properties of functions such as group homomorphism, low degree polynomials, monotonicity (with respect to various partial orders), and depending on few variables (i.e., juntas).
 In all these cases, the correspondence between the object and its representation is transparent: the function is the object.
 In contrast, when moving to graph properties, the question of representation arises in an acute manner, and three different chapters are devoted to three different representations that correspond to three different testing models.
 Hence, from the perspective of property testing per se, it seems to make sense to start with functions and then move to graphs.

 In accordance with the foregoing, the first cluster of chapters (Chapters 2-6) deals with testing properties of functions, whereas a second cluster (Chapters 8-10) deals with testing properties of graphs.
 A chapter on lower bound techniques (i.e., Chapter 7) is located in between these two clusters, since lower bounds are hardly mentioned in the first cluster, whereas they appear quite prominently in Chapters 9-10.
 The reason for this phenomena is that these lower bounds are used in order to justify the significantly higher complexity of some testers that are presented in Chapters 9-10.
-Indeed, in the context of property testing, we view lower bounds mainly as justification for algorithms that may be considered to have a higher than expected complexity; the lower bounds assert that this impression is actually false, and that one cannot do significantly better.
+Indeed, in the context of this book, we view lower bounds mainly as justification for algorithms that may be considered to have a higher than expected complexity; the lower bounds assert that this impression is actually false, and that one cannot do significantly better.

-Chapters 11-13 form a third cluster of material contained in this book.
-These chapters are very related to the previous chapters and yet have a different flavor: Chapter 11 deals with testing properties of distributions, Chapter 12 explores a few related topics (some of which were mentioned in Section 1.3.2), and Chapter 13 reviews locally testable codes and proofs.
-We stress that in Chapter 11 the tested objects are fundamentally different from those considered in all the other chapters, whereas in Chapter 13 we consider objects that are artificially designed so to offer superfast testing.
+Chapters 11-13 form a third cluster, which is actually a cluster of outliers with respect to the rest of this book.
+These chapters are indeed related to the previous chapters and yet they have a different flavor: Chapter 11 deals with testing properties of distributions, Chapter 12 explores a few variants of the basic setting (some of which were mentioned in Section 1.3.2), and Chapter 13 reviews locally testable codes and proofs.
+We stress that in Chapter 11 the tested objects are fundamentally different from those considered in all the other chapters, whereas in Chapter 13 we consider objects that are artificially designed so to offer super-fast testing.

 Chapter 1: The Main Themes (Approximate Decision and Sub-linear Complexity).
 This chapter introduces and illustrates the basic notions of property testing, emphasizing the themes of approximate decision and sub-linear complexity.
-The chapter starts with a discussion of the potential benefits of testing, and culminates with a presentation of the definitions of (standard) testers and of proximity-oblivious testers (POTs).
+The chapter starts with a discussion of the potential benefits of property testing, and culminates with a presentation of the definitions of (standard) testers and of proximity-oblivious testers (POTs).
 These definitions (and the relationship between them) will be used extensively throughout the book.
 In addition, the current chapter discusses the key role of representation, points out the focus on properties that are not fully symmetric, and presents several general observations regarding POTs, testing, and learning.